google/vim-colorscheme-primary/README.md

   set background=light
   colorscheme primary
 ```
-To use Primary in dark mode, change the third line to `set background=dark`.
+For dark mode, change the third line to `set background=dark`.

-For more detailed instructions, see doc/primary.txt.
+See doc/primary.txt for detailed instructions and additional options.

+#### Happy Google-inspired coding!

 *Disclaimer: This is not an official Google product (experimental or otherwise),
 it is just code that happens to be owned by Google.*